 received his early education as a chemist and worked in a research group at N.D.
 Zelinsky Institute of Organic Chemistry in Moscow.
 During his first education, he began to study the organ and the piano professionally at the Academic Music College at Moscow State Tchaikovsky Conservatory with prof. Galina Semenova.

-In 2019 Vladimir received his master's degrees in organ music at the University of Arts in Berlin (class of prof. Leo van Doeselaar, Erwin Wiersinga, and Paolo Crivellaro).
-In the same year, Vladimir graduated with honors from the N.G.
+Vladimir received a Master's degree in organ music at the University of Arts in Berlin (class of prof. Leo van Doeselaar, Erwin Wiersinga, and Paolo Crivellaro).
+In the same year, he graduated with honors from the N.G.
 Zhiganov Kazan State Conservatory (class of prof. Rubin Abdullin).
-He currently continues his education as an assistant of prof. R. Abdullin in Kazan Conservatory.

 Vladimir specializes in the music of Marcel Dupré, which he often includes in his concerts.
 His master thesis, which he wrote during his studies, was devoted to an interpretation of Dupré's organ works.
 He collaborates with contemporary composers and performs premieres of solo organ works as well as works for organ with orchestra.
 His organ recordings were broadcast on Belgian radio.

 project that combines modern musical trends and classical forms of an organ concert.